Sukeltaja-Appi/main/frontend/frontend.md

 More `.env` problems, a hacky hotfix was to create an `.env.development` with only the required keys and NO values whatsoever.
 Probably not the best solution.

-## 📖 Notes on packages used
+## 📖 Notes on the packages used

 A link to the documentation of each package is provided in each heading.

 ### [axios](https://github.com/axios/axios)

 An http client used to make http requests.
-Basically a replacement for Fetch API.
+Basically a replacement for [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ### [axios-retry](https://github.com/softonic/axios-retry)